 The granting of credit will be determined by the adviser.
-In those cases where the adviser is not a voting member of a Harvard Faculty, the Chair or Head Tutor of the department, or equivalent officer with voting membership in a Harvard Faculty, must review and approve the petition and the grade assigned by the adviser.
+In those cases where the adviser is not a voting member of a Harvard Faculty, the Chair, Director of Undergraduate Studies, or Head Tutor of the department, or equivalent officer with voting membership in a Harvard Faculty, must review and approve the petition and the grade assigned by the adviser.
 Independent Study is graded "Pass" or "Fail."
-The adviser will submit a copy of the student's paper and a brief statement about his or her work for inclusion in the student's folder in the Senior Tutor's office, ordinarily by the first day of the Examination Period.
+The adviser will submit a copy of the student's paper and a brief statement about his or her work for inclusion in the student's folder in the Resident Dean's office, ordinarily by the first day of the Examination Period.